 STEM Sisters: Stem Sisters is a program of the North Museum in Lancaster County, focused on showing teens the power of women in science, technology, engineering and math careers.
 We’ve participated in a few events and they’re always pretty cool.
 This one was at Harrisburg Area Community College’s Lancaster campus and focused on professional training opportunities that might be different than a four-year college path.

-Other odds and ends this month: Lots of 4-H, including Sarah’s last meeting as president of the Alpaca Club.
+Other odds and ends this month: Lots of 4-H, including Ashar’s last meeting as president of the Alpaca Club.
 For the coming year, her former VP is now president, and she’s VP, which is cool.
-The new president is a bit younger and may be able to commit a bit more time, and Sarah will still be there to help out as needed!
-Also we went to the dentist; as always, Sarah = fine, Mom = dental disaster.
+The new president is a bit younger and may be able to commit a bit more time, and Ashar will still be there to help out as needed!
+Also we went to the dentist; as always, Ashar = fine, Mom = dental disaster.
 Fillings are scheduled.
-Also also, Sarah took a bike ride around our neighborhood and made her Christmas wishlists (one of books and one of other stuff).
+Also also, Ashar took a bike ride around our neighborhood and made her Christmas wishlists (one of books and one of other stuff).

 Updates from around the family